snowplow-archive/snowplow.github.com/_posts/2014-07-01-iglu-schema-repository-released.md

 <h3><a name="event-explosion">1.1 Dealing with the explosion in events</a></h3>
 </div>

-Historically, there have been two historic approaches to dealing with the explosion of possible event types:
+Historically, there have been two approaches to dealing with the explosion of possible event types:

 ![custom-variables-vs-schema-less-jsons-img] [custom-variables-vs-schema-less-jsons-img]